digitaltwinconsortium/DTDLParser/tutorials/Tutorial17_UseALimitExtension.md

 In the above case, the parser would accept not only "dtmi:dtdl:limits:onvif;1", but also "dtmi:dtdl:limits:onvif;2", "dtmi:dtdl:limits:onvif;3", or "dtmi:dtdl:limits:onvif;3.14" if the given version has been defined.

 When an `ExtensionLimitContexts` value has a version suffix, the parser will accept the indicated major version and all equal or greater minor versions.
-For example, a value of "dtmi:dtdl:limits:onvif;2.2" would accept "dtmi:dtdl:limits:onvif;2.2", "dtmi:dtdl:limits:onvif;2.3", or "dtmi:dtdl:limits:onvif;3", if the given version has been defined, but not "dtmi:dtdl:limits:onvif;1", "dtmi:dtdl:limits:onvif;2", or "dtmi:dtdl:limits:onvif;2.1".
+For example, a value of "dtmi:dtdl:limits:onvif;2.2" would accept "dtmi:dtdl:limits:onvif;2.2", "dtmi:dtdl:limits:onvif;2.3", or "dtmi:dtdl:limits:onvif;2.17", if the given version has been defined, but not "dtmi:dtdl:limits:onvif;1" or "dtmi:dtdl:limits:onvif;3" (because the major version does not match the specified major version), nor "dtmi:dtdl:limits:onvif;2" or "dtmi:dtdl:limits:onvif;2.1" (because the minor version is less than the specified minor version).

 Now, we can resumbit the DTDL model with the Onvif context to the parser.